-- Applicants should direct their referees to submit a confidential copy of their assessment report directly to the supervisor's attention.
+Applicants should direct their referees to submit a confidential copy of their assessment report directly to the supervisor's attention.
 These letters will be required for the university's review process.
-Choose referees carefully, ensuring that they are prepared to write supportively and in detail. - To assist referees in writing a strong and highly customized letter of recommendation, it is the applicant's responsibility to provide them with all relevant information for each section of the assessment listed below and the full instructions for referees: - The applicant's research excellence and demonstrated leadership - Merit of the proposed research - Suitability of the proposed research environment - Reminder Mandatory arm's length referee: All applications must have at least one arm's length referee from among the three invited referees.
-The arm's length referee cannot be: - a relative or close friend, or have a personal relationship with the applicant; - in a position to benefit from the funding of the application; - o affiliated with the applicant's current and/or proposed institutions; - o professionally affiliated with the applicant, as a result of (but not limited to): - being their supervisor or trainee; - collaborating, publishing or sharing funding with the applicant or having plans to do so in the immediate future.
+Choose referees carefully, ensuring that they are prepared to write supportively and in detail.

+To assist referees in writing a strong and highly customized letter of recommendation, it is the applicant's responsibility to provide them with all relevant information for each section of the assessment listed below and the full instructions for referees:

+- The applicant's research excellence and demonstrated leadership - Merit of the proposed research - Suitability of the proposed research environment

+Reminder - Mandatory arm's length referee: All applications must have at least one arm's length referee from among the three invited referees.
+The arm's length referee cannot be:

+- o a relative, friend, or anyone else with whom the applicant has a personal relationship; - o in a position to benefit from the funding of the application; - o affiliated with the applicant's current and/or proposed institution(s); - affiliated with the proposed supervisor, either personally or professionally; or - professionally affiliated with the applicant (currently, in the past, or in the immediate future), as a result of but not limited to: - being the applicant's supervisor or trainee, - collaborating, publishing or sharing funding with the applicant.

+Equity, Diversity, and Inclusion

+An important component ensuring EDI in Banting's selection process is the careful consideration to each applicant's career interruptions and personal circumstances.
+The review of applicant's track record will take into consideration the availability of research and leadership opportunities.
+Applicants are thus encouraged to identify any circumstances that might have delayed or interrupted their academic and/or career advancement (if applicable) in the Special Circumstances attachment of their application.